gwholland3/InchwormRL/README.md

                         name of the model to run (minus the .zip extension)

 Running arguments:
-  -s, --saved-dir       whether the model will be/is in the saved_models/ directory (otherwise
-                        test_models/)
-  -e, --eval            whether to print out evaluation data while running the simulation -o, --old-model       whether the model was trained with the old version of the Inchworm environment
+  -s, --saved-dir       whether the model will be/is in the saved_models/ directory (otherwise test_models/) -e, --eval            whether to print out evaluation data while running the simulation -o, --old-model       whether the model was trained with the old version of the Inchworm environment

 Training arguments:
   -T TOTAL_TIMESTEPS, --total-timesteps TOTAL_TIMESTEPS
-                        total number of timesteps to train the model for
+                        total number of timesteps to train the model for (default: 1,000,000) -l LEARNING_RATE, --learning-rate LEARNING_RATE
+                        learning rate for training the model (default: 0.0003)
 ```